 MAN-KZIN WARS XIII is here!

-My story “Zeno’s Roulette” appears in the major new Larry Niven anthology, MAN-KZIN WARS XIII.
+My story “Zeno’s Roulette” appears in the Larry Niven anthology, MAN-KZIN WARS XIII.
 If you’ve ever wondered how the Slavers constructed their stasis boxes, read “Zeno’s Roulette”.
 In paperback and electronic versions.

 Also, my award-winning story “Alphabet Angels“, co-written with Ekaterina Sedia, has been included in the new anthology for Kindle, INTO THE NEW MILLENNIUM: TRAILBLAZING TALES FROM ANALOG SCIENCE FICTION AND FACT, 2000 – 2010.
 This is a best-of volume for which it was quite an honor to have been selected.
 Available on Amazon.